yeputons/meteor-smart-publish/README.md

 -------------

-You can see this package in action at <a href="http://smart-publish-demo.meteor.com/">`smart-publish-demo.meteor.com`</a>, source code is available in <a href="https://github.com/yeputons/meteor-smart-publish-demo-basic">yeputons/meteor-smart-publish-demo-basic</a>.
+You can see this package in action at <a href="http://smart-publish-demo.meteor.com/">`smart-publish-demo.meteor.com`</a>, source code is available in <a href="https://github.com/yeputons/meteor-smart-publish-demo-basic">yeputons/meteor-smart-publish-demo-basic</a> (for Meteor<0.9.0 and Meteorite for now).

 Installation
 ------------

-Just run `mrt add smart-publish`.
+Just run `meteor add mrt:smart-publish` in Meteor >=0.9.0 or `mrt add smart-publish` if you use Meteorite.

 Several cursors publication
 ---------------------------